ARoS-NCSU/Mussel-3DImager/README.md

 2. 3/16" thick foam baord to construct base plate
 3. Printed 3D parts, located in the 3D Parts folder

 Construct the base plate by cutting a 1ft diameter circle out of the foam board.
-Create the rim for the plate by cutting out a rectangle
+Create the rim for the plate by cutting out a 3.5in by 3ft rectangle.
+Score it with a blade to allow it to form a ring as seen in the image below.

 ## Mussel 3D reconstruction: